abxdnego/maks_tools/README.md

 # MAKS Tools

-A collection of rigging and pipeline tools for Autodesk Maya, built with PySide6.
+A suite of PySide6-based tools designed for Autodesk Maya that provides an intuitive interface for streamlined joint orientation and viewport color management workflows.
+(More to come...)

 ## Tools Included
 - Orienter: interactively orient joints with control over Aim/Up axes, world-up